Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/HOL.md

 <a name="Exercises" />
 ## Exercises ##
-The following exercises make up this Hands-On Lab:
+The following exercise make up this Hands-On Lab:

 1. [Using ASP.NET MVC 4 Scaffolding with Entity Framework Migrations](#Exercise1)